January 26

 Kia Tire Replacement Scheduling and Warranties

 Tires used on Kia vehicles tend to last around six years or 50,000 miles.
 When the time comes to replace your Kia’s tires, contact a dealership to get the work done.
-It may be tempting to have it done at an independent shop for a lower price, but Kia uses original equipment manufacturer tires that are made to be used with each Kia model.
-No other tire setup will do better than those made to work with each Kia, and no one is more qualified to work on Kia vehicles than Kia Certified Service Professionals .
+It may be tempting to have it done at an independent shop for a lower price, but Kia uses original equipment manufacturer tires made to be used with each Kia model.
+No other tire setup will do better than those made to work with each Kia, and no one is more qualified to work on Kia vehicles than Kia Certified Service Professionals.

 Full-Set Tire Replacement and Rotation